Post Doctoral Fellowship

 5.1 Post-Doctoral Fellowship is a full time research work.

-5.3 The value of the fellowship is Rs.31,000 per month and contingency grant is Rs.25,000/- per annum.
+5.3 The value of the fellowship is Rs.31,000/- per month and contingency grant is Rs.25,000/- per annum.

 6. Joining & Release of Fellowship

 6.2 The fellowship will be sanctioned initially for a period of one year, effective from the date of joining Fellowship by the scholar.
-The renewal of the Fellowship for the subsequent year shall be subject to the receipt of satisfactory Annual Progress Report and statement of account for the entire fellowship released for first year.
+The renewal of the Fellowship for the subsequent year shall be subject to the receipt of satisfactory Annual Progress Report and statement of account for the fellowship released for first year.

 6.3 The first year fellowship and contingency will be released in two equal instalments.
 The first instalment will be released after receiving the Grant-in-Aid-Bill (GIB) and the second instalment after receiving a satisfactory Six Monthly Progress Report in the prescribed format along with the Statement of Account to be issued by the Affiliating Institution.